TLF-Bid-Protest-Insight-11-2.jpg

 Protesting Contract Awards by Challenging Responsibility Determinations

 Companies must meet specific responsibility standards before being awarded U.S. federal contracts.
-The Federal Acquisition Regulation (FAR) lists prospective contractors' general and special responsibility standards.
-FAR § 9.103(b) requires contracting officers (CO) to make affirmative determinations of responsibility that are reasonably and factually supported.
+The Federal Acquisition Regulation (FAR) lists prospective contractors’ general and special responsibility standards.
+FAR 9.103(b) requires contracting officers (CO) to make affirmative determinations of responsibility that are reasonably and factually supported.
 Disappointed contractors with adequate standing may challenge these determinations through post-award bid protests.
-Such responsibility determination challenges may be brought to the Court of Federal Claims (COFC) by alleging that the responsibility determination decision lacks a rational basis or involves a regulation violation under the Administrative Procedure Act (APA).
+Such responsibility determination challenges may be brought to the Court of Federal Claims (COFC) by alleging that the responsibility determination decision lacks a rational basis under the Administrative Procedure Act (APA) or involves a regulatory violation.
 Alternatively, such challenges may be brought to the Government Accountability Office (GAO) under its bid protest adjudication authority.
 However, both forums consider responsibility determinations firmly committed to the CO’s discretion, making such protests challenging to sustain.
-Nevertheless, the GAO will consider bid protests alleging that the CO’s determination either unreasonably failed to consider relevant information or that the awardee could not meet the definitive responsibility criteria established by the solicitation.
+Nevertheless, the GAO will consider bid protests alleging that the CO’s determination of responsibility either unreasonably failed to consider relevant information or that the awardee could not meet the definitive criteria established by the solicitation.

-• Failure to Consider All Relevant Information
+Failure to Consider All Relevant Information

 The CO is required to consider all relevant information when determining responsibility before authorizing awards.
 Furthermore, the CO is specifically required to ensure that the prospective contractor has a satisfactory integrity and business ethics record.
 While the GAO does not generally review the CO’s affirmative determination of responsibility, it does entertain evidence-backed allegations that the CO may have ignored information that would significantly impact the awardee’s determination of responsibility.
-For instance, in B-408558.4, the GAO sustained a post-award protest to a best-value procurement conducted by the Department of Homeland Security (DHS) for office support services for U.S. Citizenship and Immigration Services (USCIS) field and asylum offices.
+In B-408558.4, the GAO sustained such a post-award protest to a best-value procurement conducted by the Department of Homeland Security (DHS) for office support services for U.S. Citizenship and Immigration Services (USCIS) field and asylum offices.
 In that case, in a separate matter before the award, the Department of Justice (DOJ) had announced its intervention in a qui tam lawsuit against the parent company of the eventual awardee under the False Claims Act (FCA).

 The lawsuit alleged that the awardee’s parent company failed to perform quality control reviews in connection with background investigations it conducted for the Office of Personnel Management (OPM).
 The possible damages resulting from the gross violations alleged in the lawsuit were estimated to be over $1 billion.
 Despite being aware of the ongoing FCA litigation, the CO made a favorable responsibility determination for the awardee.
-The protestor was the only other bidder in the procurement, and thus had a substantial chance of award if the awardee was deemed non-responsible.
+The protestor was the only other bidder in the procurement and thus had a substantial chance of receiving the award if the awardee was deemed non-responsible.
 In the post-award protest, the protestor alleged that the CO improperly failed to consider the allegations of fraud against the awardee’s parent company in making the determination of responsibility.

-The GAO conducted a hearing in connection with the protest, during which the CO testified that while she was aware of the allegations against the awardee’s parent company, she had not read DOJ’s civil complaint detailing the allegations.
+The GAO conducted a hearing in connection with the protest, during which the CO testified that while she was aware of the allegations against the awardee’s parent company, she had not read the DOJ’s civil complaint detailing the allegations.
 The CO further testified that she did not receive, nor did she request any information regarding the alleged fraud from either the awardee or its parent company before making the responsibility determination.
 The CO similarly did not contact DOJ or OPM officials to seek additional information about the allegations.
 The CO’s only source of information regarding the allegations in the lawsuit seemed to be media reports, along with the agency counsel’s generalized description of the allegations.
 The GAO also found that the CO misunderstood and, thus, failed to consider the close relationship between the awardee and its parent company with respect to performance on the contract.

 Additionally, based on the CO’s testimony, the GAO found that there were reasons to question whether she adequately understood the scope of a CO’s authority in determining responsibility.
 Specifically, the CO gave conflicting responses at different points of the hearing regarding whether she could find a contractor non-responsible in the absence of a suspension or debarment.
 Finally, the GAO also noted that the CO may have been mistaken regarding the applicable presumptions in a responsibility determination.
 Generally, since the CO’s responsibility determination is made affirmatively, the contractor must be presumed non-responsible until the CO finds affirmative information clearly indicating responsibility.
 In contrast, the CO, in this instance, seemed to have mistakenly shifted the presumption to one of responsibility.

-• Failure to Meet Definitive Responsibility Criteria
+Failure to Meet Definitive Responsibility Criteria Included in the Solicitation

 Definitive responsibility criteria refer to objective standards in an RFP that are specifically included to measure a prospective contractor’s ability to perform on the contract.
 If a prospective contractor fails to meet these specifically included criteria, it is deemed non-responsible and cannot be awarded the contract.
 In B-401663.4, the GAO sustained a protest to a lowest price technically acceptable (LPTA) procurement conducted by the Department of Veterans Affairs (VA) for construction services in Sarasota, FL, because the awardee failed to meet the solicitation’s definitive responsibility criteria.
 Among other experience requirements, the request for proposal (RFP) specifically required the contractor to have at least five years of experience as a general contractor and at least five years of experience on earthwork projects.
 The protestor alleged the awardee was non-responsible as it had not been in business for five years.